 Where can I use my meal plan on campus?

 You can use your meal plan at the many Food Services outlets on campus.
-Your meal plan also includes flex dollars, which can be spent at a variety of other locations as well as in vending machines, laundry machines, and photocopiers across campus.
+Your meal plan also includes flex dollars, which can be spent at a variety of off-campus locations as well as in vending machines, laundry machines, and photocopiers across campus.

 If you live at one of the University Colleges, your meal plan applies to that college and you cannot use it at Food Services outlets.

 What is the benefit of having a meal plan if I live in a suite-style residence?